 |clown in our kitchen,

-maclaren st., ottawa, 1973
+38 maclaren st.,

 meet some of the people who had been on the ship in our

 Halifax rescue mission "dreamtime" including Judy

 Marshak, Denis Simpson, and Michael Rudder.
 At this

 across from the Greyhound Bus Depot.

-|Ian & Douglas, far right, MummersEdinburgh1950
+|Ian & Douglas, far right, Mummers

 |Guadeloupe, Club Med, with the Nylons, 1983.